 Contact us below to find out more!!!

 The Club would love to have you as a member!
 Membership runs from July 1 to June 30, in keeping with Harvard's fiscal year.
 Your tax-deductible contribution covers expenses such as speakers, events, printing/postage, and technical and administrative fees.
-In addition, each year holds an opportunity to sponsor a Harvard Book donation, and to donate to the scholarship fund.
+In addition, each year holds an opportunity to sponsor a Harvard Book donation.